DrosophilaGenomeEvolution/TrEMOLO/README.md

 │   ├── FREQ_GLOBAL
 │   │   └── DEPTH_TE_INSIDER.csv
 │   ├── TE_DETECTION
+│   │   ├── ALL_TE.bed     #ALL TE IN ASSEMBLY NOT ONLY INSERTION
+│   │   ├── ALL_TE_COMBINE_TE.csv  #ALL TE IN ASSEMBLY NOT ONLY INSERTION
+│   │   ├── ALL_TE.csv    #ALL TE IN ASSEMBLY NOT ONLY INSERTION
 │   │   ├── DELETION.bed
 │   │   ├── DELETION.bln
 │   │   ├── DELETION_COMBINE_TE.csv